 Also, some errors may not be due to Exchange Server but can be due to corruption in the Exchange database.
 Exchange database gets corrupt due to several reasons like immediate shutdown.
 In such cases, admins need to act fast and fix corruption issues.
 But, how can Exchange database errors can be fixed quickly?

-Kernel for Exchange Server Recovery
+Exchange Server Recovery

-Kernel for Exchange Server Recovery tool is the most effective solution to repair corrupt Exchange databases.
+Exchange Server Recovery tool is the most effective solution to repair corrupt Exchange databases.
 It allows you to export EDB data to multiple platforms, such as Outlook PST, Office 365, or Exchange Server.
 The advanced features of this software make it stand out from its competitors:

 - Retrieves data from corrupt/damaged EDB files